Flow-Community/Community.News/README.md

 ###2.1 Installation via Packagist (nice and tidy)
 Community.News is listed on Packagist, therefore you only need to include the requirement in the *composer.json* of your Neos installation.
-If you want to use the latest stable version (for the current Neos 2.X branch), we recommend:
+If you want to use the latest stable version (for the current Neos 2.X branch), we recommend the CLI/shell command:
 ```
-"require": {
-   ... (your other requirements)
-   "community/news": "~1.0"
-},
+composer require community/news:~1.0
 ```

 If you want to test your Installation with the newest developments before they are released and marked as stable (and also can abide encountering a problem or two in the process) you can use:
 ```
-"require": {
-   ... (your other requirements)
-   "community/news": "dev-master"
-},
+composer require community/news:dev-master
 ```

 After setting the new requirement just run ``` composer update ``` in your shell/cmd as usual.